-Gastric Balloon
+Gastric Balloon Surgery

-A gastric balloon, or intragastric balloon, is an inflatable medical device made of silicone placed in the stomach to achieve effective weight loss.
+A gastric balloon or intragastric balloon, is an inflatable medical device made of silicone placed in the stomach to achieve effective weight loss.
 It’s a form of non-surgical management of obesity.
 It has the advantage of being less invasive, temporary, reversible, cheaper, and is an outpatient procedure.

 Gastric balloon systems use an inflatable balloon, usually saline or air, to restrict the stomach’s capacity, making the patient feel fuller and faster.
 The duration for most gastric balloons is typically 6 to 12 months.
 Learn more about the gastric balloon devices:

-Gastric Balloon Quote in Mexico
+Gastric Balloon Quote

 Name(Required)